Chinese Medicine Clock

 How Can the Clock Help Me?

-The Chinese clock and the circadian rhythm help to remind us that we are influenced by our environment in many ways.
-It reminds us when each Organ system is functioning optimally and at its highest energy.
-When we live in connection to the natural cycles of our body we tend more be more balanced and can love a healthier happier life!
+The Chinese clock and the circadian rhythm help remind us that we are influenced by our environment in many ways.
+They remind us when each Organ system is functioning optimally and at its highest energy.
+When we live in connection to the natural cycles of our body, we tend to be more balanced and can love a healthier, happier life!

 • Help us be more in alignment with our natural rhythm